LearnersGuild/partners/Guiding Principles/Mission Statement.md

 We build systems that support a thriving learning culture: inclusive, safe, and effective.
 We invest financial, curricular, and mentoring support in our learning communities.
 We believe learning is a collective and personal transformation: we provide social and emotional intelligence curricula to facilitate the journey.

 We believe learning should be profitable for everyone: we are for purpose and for profit.
 We do not sacrifice one for the other.
 Our financial success is aligned with our learners.
-We only profit when they do and aim to create significantly more value than we require to operate our business.<sup name="a2">[2](#f2)</sup>
+We only profit when they do and aim to create significantly more value than we require to operate our business.[^2]

 With our learners, we take full responsibility for every member learning the craft and gaining meaningful employment.